-Look closely at Source HT.16.
+Look closely at Source 1.
 This photograph could provide an interesting starting point for a historical inquiry into the roles of women during World War II.
 To start your inquiry, think of some questions that begin with the words 'what', 'where', 'how', 'when' and 'why'.

-For example, questions such as those listed below help to guide the research process:
+help to guide the research process: